SeaRoll/ZiboCopilot/README.md

  - Fixed Next procedure

 ## Installation:
-Copy the plugins folder (in DEBUG Folder) and put it in X-Plane 11 Resource Folder
+Download latest release from [here](https://github.com/SeaRoll/ZiboCopilot/releases/latest) and place the folder inside Plugins folder in your X-Plane directory

 ## What are the exact procedures?
 These Procedures are not following exactly the FCOM Manual.
 However, they follow so that you can fly directly again.